eduardlio/learn-js-through-web/readme.md

 from the hive.
 I can't do this"?

-Bees have never been afraid
+BEES have never BEEn afraid
 to change the world.

-What about Bee Oolumbus?
+What about BEE Oolumbus?
-Bee Gandhi?
+BEE Gandhi?
 Bejesus?

 Where I'm from, we'd never sue humans.